Denis Villeneuve Retrospective

 Revisit 'Arrival', 'Sicario' and 'Blade Runner 2049' on the big screen — and dive into the director's early gems, too.

 Eventually, Denis Villeneuve's version of Dune will reach cinemas.
 Thanks to the pandemic, it's been a long time coming — but those sand worms and spice wars will hopefully be worth the wait.
-Until then, Dendy Coorparoo has a very fitting way for film buffs to pass the time, all thanks to a retrospective focusing on Villeneuve's past flicks.
+Until then, Dendy Newtown has a very fitting way for film buffs to pass the time, all thanks to a retrospective focusing on Villeneuve's past flicks.

-The lineup also spans two movies few folks in Brisbane have had the chance to see in a cinema before: the Jake Gyllenhaal-starring Enemy, which is a weird and dark delight, and the stunning Polytechnique, which is based on shocking real events.
+The lineup also spans two movies few folks in Sydney will have had the chance to see in a cinema before: the Jake Gyllenhaal-starring Enemy, which is a weird and dark delight, and the stunning Polytechnique, which is based on shocking real events.
 And, rounding out the program are August 32nd on Earth and Maelstrom, so you'll truly be getting the full Villeneuve treatment.

 Arts & Entertainment

 Saturday, October 30 - Saturday, October 30